Newshound68/R-course/Rintro.md

 program.

 ## Editors, Integrated Programming Environments
-* Theoretically R code can be written in any editor and then committed via shell commands.
+* Theoretically R code can be written in any editor and then committed via a commnd line interface.
 * R has a very basic graphical user interface, i.e. the R GUI, which starts automatically when you click on the R icon.
 * For comfortable use, we recommend RStudio.